nextpyp/pyp/docs/install/install-web.rst

     First, create the folder where ``nextPYP`` will be installed.
 This folder should be on the local filesystem of the web server machine.
 Something like ``/opt/nextPYP`` works well.

+    This folder won't need huge amounts of free space, but you'll need at least a few hundred megabytes or so for the executable files.

     .. warning::

       While you can install ``nextPYP`` to a networked folder, doing so often comes with performance penalties, since reading files from remote folders can be much slower than a local folder.
 For the best performance, install ``nextPYP`` to folder in the web server's local filesystem.
+A good choice is ``/opt`` which is traditionally used in Linux for optional software.

     This folder should be owned by `root` or your administrator account.
-    The installation folder should *not* be owned by the service account, for security reasons.
+    The installation folder should *not* be owned (or be writatble by) by the service account, for security reasons.

     Navigate to the folder in a shell session: